All forms of consensus are by necessity based on acts of exclusion. — Chantal Mouffe

 Stockholm Design Week - February 2021

-Skiljelinjer will be shown as a part of Ung Svensk Form 2021, first exhibited at Kulturhuset and then in 10 locations throughout Sweden until 2022.
+Skiljelinjer was exhibited as a part of Ung Svensk Form 2021, first exhibited at Kulturhuset and then in 10 locations throughout Sweden until 2022.
 The visitors will be invited to co-create a virtual work departing from a brief that changes with each location, the result of which will be presented on 3 screens in the exhibition space.

 Read more about the research and download the app on skiljelinjer.se